 Accommodation in Jersey

-To rent or buy a house in Jersey, a housing permit is needed.
-The possibility of obtaining a permit is determined by a person's residency, work or financial status on the island.
+Expats will need a housing permit to rent or buy a house in Jersey.
+Eligibility for a permit is based on a person's residence, work or financial status on the island.

 Everyone living on the island is assigned one of four categories, each of which has associated privileges.
 The categories are as follows, from highest to lowest:

 - 'Entitled' status: Those who have lived on Jersey for more than 10 years